 Connection URL

-The MCP server is available at:SSE Connection (Primary)
+The MCP server is available at:Authentication

 Verify the MCP server is available before connecting:The health check endpoint doesn’t require authentication.
 Use it to verify connectivity before attempting to establish an authenticated connection.